Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

 ## Mxnet and Clojure

 Long story short: by leveraging Scala, Clojure can talk to the Mxnet bindings.
 And this is amazing!
-Here is the [Clojure Package](https://github.com/apache/incubator-mxnet/tree/master/contrib/clojure-package) in the Mxnet Repo.
+Here is the [Clojure Package](https://github.com/apache/incubator-mxnet/tree/master/contrib/clojure-package) in the Mxnet repository.

 ## AWS Deep Learning AMI

-AWS provides AMIs tailored to Deep Learning framework.
+AWS provides AMIs tailored to Deep Learning frameworks.
 They are pre-configured environments to quickly build deep learning applications.
-The AMI we will cover in this post is the **AWS Deep Learning AMI (base) image**.
-[Find it here](https://aws.amazon.com/machine-learning/amis/).
+The AMI we will cover in this post is the **AWS Deep Learning AMI (base) image** - [Find it here](https://aws.amazon.com/machine-learning/amis/).

 ## Installation steps